Quasi-particle propagation across semiconductor-Mott insulator interfaces: Conclusions

 \section{Conclusions}

 In summary, we studied the interface between a weakly interacting semiconductor and a strongly interacting Mott insulator.
-To this, we carried out the formal expansion into inverse powers of the coordination number $1/Z$ establishing a hierarchy of correlations.
+To this end, we carried out the formal expansion into inverse powers of the coordination number $1/Z$ establishing a hierarchy of correlations.
 This method, in contrast to others like strong coupling perturbation theory or perturbation theory, is suited both for the strongly and weakly interacting systems.
 Moreover, it works for general lattices $T_{\mu \nu}$ and is particularly suited for higher dimensions.
-Using this method we employed the extended Fermi-Hubbard model to describe the semiconductor with a homogeneous on-site potential $V$ and the Mott insulator with the on-site Coulomb repulsion $U$. \\ We established effective particle and hole operators $\h c_{\mu sI}$ on a half-filled mean-field background and used them to calculate the time evolution of the resulting correlation functions.
-The homogeneous part of these equations give rise to propagating quasi-particle solutions.
+Using this method we employed the extended Fermi-Hubbard model to describe the semiconductor with a homogeneous on-site potential $V$ and the Mott insulator with the on-site Coulomb repulsion $U$.

+We established effective particle and hole operators $\h c_{\mu sI}$ on a half-filled mean-field background and used them to calculate the time evolution of the resulting correlation functions.
+The homogeneous part of these equations give rise to propagating (quasi) particle solutions.
 These solutions recover the well known dispersion relations for the semiconductor $E=V- T_\mathbf{k}$ as well as the two Hubbard bands at $E \approx 0$ and $E\approx U$.
-We calculate an analytical expression for the reflected and transmitted quasi-particle current at the interface and see that this is analogous to the case of impedance matching in electrodynamics.
-Lastly, already from the dispersion relation of the Mott insulator we deduct that tunneling is strongly suppressed if the energy is right in the middle between the upper and lower Hubbard bands due to destructive interference of the tunneling amplitudes from particle and hole contributions.
+We calculate an analytical expression for the reflected and transmitted (quasi) particle current at the interface and see that this is analogous to the case of impedance matching in electrodynamics.
+Lastly, already from the dispersion relation of the Mott insulator { in the spin-unpolarized state} we deduct that tunneling is strongly suppressed if the energy is right in the middle between the upper and lower Hubbard bands due to destructive interference of the tunneling amplitudes from particle and hole contributions.
 This is confirmed by the analytical expression for the tunneling current through a semiconductor-Mott-semiconductor heterostructure.